 There will always be the typical perennial tour favorites: travelers take Tuscany and the Danube River by storm every year.

 But if you’re the kind of person who loves to travel by bike, you’re anything but typical.
-Keep Italy and the Danube on your bucket list, but add a few more special spots that have all the beauty, but don’t always get the glory.
+Keep Italy and the Danube on your bucket list, and add a few more special spots that have all the beauty, but don’t always get the glory.

 Greece is a colorful land, bursting with culture and beauty.
-Bordered by the Aegean, Ionian and Mediterranean seas, its uniquely rich history is etched in every corner, including archaeological remnants of ancient Greek civilization.
+Bordered by the Aegean, Ionian, and Mediterranean seas, its uniquely rich history is etched in every corner, including archaeological remnants of ancient Greek civilization.
 Cyclists enjoy the sunny weather and low humidity for comfortable riding.
 An unspoiled landscape and centuries of Venetian influence characterize this still fairly unknown group of islands.
 The crystal-clear waters of the Ionian Sea glittering in all shades of blue, the mountainous landscape of Cephalonia and the bird-sanctuary island of Lefkas, the small island of Paxos densely covered in olive groves – all guarantee a wonderfully relaxing tour.

 The Czech Republic boasts more than 2,000 castles and chateaus, the largest concentration per square mile in Europe.
-Beyond its impressive history and architecture, you’ll find Czech Republic is known for its peaceful scenery and lively cities.
+Beyond its impressive history and architecture, you’ll find the Czech Republic is known for its peaceful scenery and lively cities.
 With such diversity—from medieval architecture to modern cities—this country may be small, but encompasses it all.
 Cyclists will enjoy the well-marked and extensive network of cycling greenways (many converted from highways after the fall of Communism) that have minimal to often no traffic, allowing citizens and travelers alike to explore the country’s scenery by bike.

 Though technically eastern Europe, you’ll get a strong Mediterranean vibe when visiting Croatia.
 Miles of beaches and seafood make for the unbeatable combo to partner with the country’s diverse Roman and Byzantine history.
 As a whole, Croatia has enough going for it to be on this list, but when you add in the beauty of Istria, you’ll want to book today.
 This heart-shaped (yes– heart-shaped!) peninsula shared by Croatia, Italy, and Slovenia is known for its mix of beautiful blue coastlines (Blue Istria) and rural inlands (Green Istria).
 The villages of Istria are full of charming shops, wineries, and olive groves.

-Romania is known for its forested region of Transylvania, medieval towns and gorgeous natural landscapes.
+Romania is known for its forested region of Transylvania, medieval towns, and gorgeous natural landscapes.
 Rides through Transylvania come complete with views of notable cliffs, fortified churches, and castles.
 Transylvania is also one of the most historic and romantic areas of the country.
 Cycling in Romania is a constant adventure with its ever-changing scenery.
 Find unexpected ecological diversity on your journey—swamps, prairies, lagoons, and lakes are home to various wildlife and provide varied scenery.

-The city of Mozart is a culturally-rich destination with seemingly-endless scenic highlights of varied landscapes, like the snow-covered mountains with a height of 3,000 meters and the largest waterfall in Europe.
+The city of Mozart is a culturally-rich destination with seemingly-endless scenic highlights of varied landscapes, like the snow-covered mountains with a height of 3,000 meters + the largest waterfall in Europe.
 The region is known as a cycling paradise thanks to the extensive network of well-marked, well-maintained routes (some are rail-trails).

 Loch Lomond to Edinburgh: Lakes and Valleys of Scotland